Ready to start offering tax resolution? We'll walk you through the steps of getting authorized to represent tax resolution clients. Learn more!

 Then you need to pass a comprehensive three-part exam that tests your knowledge of tax law and processes.
 This exam, known as the Special Enrollment Examination (SEE), covers individuals, businesses, and representation, practice, and procedures.
 Participants must pass each of the parts within three years to earn their license.
 There’s no educational requirement or hourly threshold that qualifies a person to become an EA, just the exam itself.

 Once you’ve passed the exam, you must go through a background check administered by the IRS.
-Every three years after that, the EA must keep up on continuing education credits throughout their career.
+Every three years after that, you must keep up on continuing education credits.

 A Centralized Authorization File (CAF) number is a nine-digit number assigned to you by the IRS the first time you file a Power of Attorney or a Tax Information Authorization.
 The number is used by the IRS to track your requests for client information, such as transcripts.

-The first time you file a Power of Attorney or Tax Information Authorization, simply write “none” in the space designated for your CAF number, and the IRS will send you a letter with your CAF number.
+The first time you file a Form 2848 (Power of Attorney) or Form 8821 (Tax Information Authorization), simply write “none” in the space designated for your CAF number, and the IRS will send you a letter with your CAF number.
 You will only have to apply for a CAF number once, and will use the same CAF number for each case going forward.

 The only other legal paperwork you need to have in order to do tax resolution work is Form 2848, Power of Attorney.
 Having Power of Attorney gives you the legal right to represent your client before the IRS.
 A new Power of Attorney will have to be filed for each client.
 To obtain Power of Attorney follow these steps:

 Congratulations!
 Once you have completed these three steps, you're ready to start representing your clients in various types of tax resolution cases such as offer in compromise, penalty abatement, trust fund recovery, innocent spouse, and more.

 Submit this form, and we will be in touch soon to give you a custom demo.